 eternal quality in that if something could happen to Him, it would have

-already happened, but since nothing has happened, suggests that nothing ever
+already happened, but since nothing has happened to Him, it proves nothing ever

 (253ec) Trinity